Gov. Evers Seeks to Make Conservation Project Approval Process Easier

 The easement also says that the current and future landowners MUST: keep the land open to the public; maintain more than 70 miles of interior recreational roads so they are passable by a two-wheel drive pickup truck; keep the roads open from June to December; and manage the property for sustainable forestry.

-The working forest conservation easements come at a cost because they lower the overall value of the property.
+Working forest conservation easements come at a cost because they lower the overall value of the property.
 Fortunately, there are public programs that support the conservation of private forestlands.
 In this case, the funding comes from three sources:

 The National Fish and Wildlife Foundation made a $600,000 philanthropic gift.